Residency Program

 Residency Program History

-Our company founder, Margo Jones Brady, PT, DPT, CHT was one of the first in the state of Utah to become a Certified Hand Therapist in 1991, eventually training numerous hand therapists in our region.
-Her eventual partner in orthopedic physical therapy, Steve Crandall, PT, DPT, OCS, completed his residency in 1994 (SOMA Residency Program in Orthopedics in Austin, TX).
-He went on to teach for the program from 1995-1996.
-Todd Schwartz, PT, DPT, OCS completed an informal residency with Dr. Crandall through Hand and Orthopedic from 2009 to 2010 and serves as the current program director and coordinator.
+Our founder, Margo Jones Brady, PT, DPT, CHT, was among the first Certified Hand Therapists in Utah and trained numerous clinicians in our region.
+Steve Crandall, PT, DPT, OCS, completed the SOMA Orthopedic Residency in 1994 and later served as faculty for the program.
+Todd Schwartz, PT, DPT, OCS, completed an informal residency with Dr. Crandall in 2009–2010 and now serves as the Residency Program Director and Coordinator.

 Curriculum